-A CRAIGAVON man feels lucky to be alive after being stabbed multiple times at the weekend.
+A CRAIGAVON man feels lucky to be alive after being stabbed multiple times earlier this month.

 Kyle Mills paid tribute to his friends who put pressure on heavily bleeding wounds before the emergency services arrived.

-The 28-year-old was stabbed at a house in the Carnreagh area at around 3am last Sunday morning.
+The 28-year-old was stabbed at a house in the Carnreagh area at around 3am on Sunday, February 10.